Roberto Aguire

 Roberto Aguire (born 1988) is a Mexican actor and producer.
 His first major film role was in the 2012 film Struck by Lightning, in which he played the character of Emillio.
 In 2014, he starred opposite Robin Williams as a troubled young street hustler named Leo in the film Boulevard.

 Personal life

 Aguire was born in Mexico City to Mexican parents and was subsequently raised in Switzerland before going on to study at Georgetown University and New York University's Tisch School of the Arts.
+While at NYU, Aguire was roommates with fellow actor Ritesh Rajan.
 As of 2013, he resides in Los Angeles.